How to increase connection at your gathering

 2) Land the plane:

-Put your seat upright.
-Fasten your seatbelt.
-Certain rituals in air travel help to ensure a smooth landing.
-The same is true with our gatherings.
+Put your seat upright and fasten your seatbelt.
+Certain rituals in air travel help ensure a smooth landing and the same is true for our gatherings.

-Help employees “land the plane” by directing them where and when they’ll be able to apply what they learn.
-Use debriefs and thoughtful reflection and application to help close the gap between the utility of the information and the participant’s ability to do something with it.
+Help employees “land the plane” by directing them where and when they can apply what they learn.
+Use debriefs, thoughtful reflection, and application to help close the gap between the utility of the information and the participant’s ability to do something with it.

 • Ask participants to name takeaways at the close of your gathering